heshanthenura/DOSMesh/README.md

 > ❗ **Note:** This project is still under development and not production-ready.

-While **DoS Mesh** currently supports basic command-and-control for ICMP flood simulations, there are several areas that need improvement:
+While **DoS Mesh** currently supports basic command-and-control for ICMP flood attack, there are several areas that need improvement:

 - 🔒 **Error handling:** Current error reporting is minimal.
 More robust logging and recovery mechanisms are needed.
 - 🌐 **Dynamic target updates:** Bots currently require manual changes to set the target.
 A command to change targets remotely is planned.